zhpinkman/robust-prototype-learning/PBN_transformer/README.md

 ## Training and Evaluating the Models

-`main.py` python file contains the code for training the model and `evaluate_model.py` contains the code for evaluating a fine-tuned model.
+`main.py` and `training.py` python file contains the code for training the model and `evaluate_model.py` contains the code for evaluating a fine-tuned model.
 The script, `train_eval.sh` contains the code for using the mentioned python files that have sample arguments passed to them as well.

 A sample script for training the prototype-based network with a `Electra` bone, batch size of 64 on `dbpedia` dataset with the given data directory and a directory path to save the model checkpoints i presented below: